mlange-42/modo/docs/content/guide/scripts.md

     echo Done.
 ```

-Here, we use a single command that consists of 3 lines.
+Here, we use a single script that consists of 3 commands.

 ## Error trap

-Each (potentially multi-line) command starts a new bash process.
+Each script starts a new bash process.
 Each process is initialized with an error trap via `set -e`.
-This means that any failing line (or sub-command) causes the command to fail with that error.
+This means that any failing command causes the script to fail with that error.

-To let sub-command errors pass, use `set +e` as the first line of your command.
+To let errors of individual commands pass, use `set +e` as the first line of your script.